-The Company's cost to continue operations as they are now conducted is approximately \$63,000 per month, and the Company has sufficient funds to cover existing operations for approximately five (5) months.
-However, the Company will need to raise additional funds in order to finance its plans to expand its operations for the next year.
+The Company's cost to continue operations as they are now conducted is approximately \$60,000 per month, and the Company does not have sufficient funds to cover existing operations.
+The Company will need to raise additional funds in order to continue its existing operations and to finance its plans to expand its operations for the next year.
 The Company intends to raise the required funds by obtaining share capital from outside sources.
-During the three months ended December 31, 2004, the Company raised \$212,000 in additional share capital through the sale of common shares.
-From January 2005 through September 30, 2005, an additional \$1,140,000 was raised through the sale of common shares.
-The Company plans to raise a minimum of \$500,000 and a maximum of \$1,300,000 through the sale of common shares in 2006.
-If the Company is successful in raising additional funds, the Company's research and development efforts will be increased.
+During the three months ended June 30, 2006, the Company raised \$50,000 in additional funds through the sale of 66,667 common shares, and plans to raise a minimum of \$500,000 and a maximum of \$1,300,000 through the sale of common shares during the remainder of 2006.
+If the Company is successful in raising additional funds, the Company's research and development efforts will continue and expand.